-When I first started out in Photography I thought I had to have the biggest and newest equipment on the market.
+When I first started in Photography I thought I had to have the biggest and newest equipment on the market.
 I’ll be the first to tell you, you don’t!
-There are only three things that you must have to be a successful photographer, or anything else for that matter; Passion, Knowledge and Support.
+There are only three things that you must have to be a successful photographer or anything else for that matter; Passion, Knowledge, and Support.

 Passion.
-Webster’s defines passion as a strong liking or desire for or devotion to some activity, object, or concept.
-Photography is what I think about when I wake and, many times, the last thing I think about before I fall asleep.
+Webster defines passion as a strong liking or desire for or devotion to some activity, object, or concept.
+Photography is what I think about when I wake up and, many times, the last thing I think about before I fall asleep.
 Just like in any good thing in your life, you must have passion.
-Without it, you might as well be sitting on the side lines, watching your life instead of living it.
+Without it, you might as well be sitting on the sidelines, watching your life instead of living it.
 Your passion for

 photography should drive you to want more.

 It should drive you to try to get the best images possible.

 Without it, you will have a very hard time becoming a professional nature photographer.

 Another “must have” is knowledge.
 We all lead hectic lives.
 Who has time to go to school?
 Who can afford school??
 Luckily, we have one of the greatest tools at our fingertips.
 The internet.
 Sometimes progress is a good thing!
 One of the first things I did when Tracy and I returned from Tennessee was get on the internet and learn as much as I could about photography.
 I spent hours upon hours reading every article I could find on Nature and Wildlife Photography.
 I can attribute nearly all my education (so far!) to the internet, magazines, or field manuals.
 Knowledge is power.
 Knowledge of photography is what will elevate you to the next level.
 Knowledge is what makes you strong, in any endeavor.
 Tracy grew up in a library and she is always saying you can learn just about anything from a book.
 Remember, knowledge is power.
 Never stop seeking knowledge.